ValueMelody/melody-auth/docs/auth-server-configuration.md

 ### OIDC_AUTH_PROVIDERS
 - **Default:** undefined
 - **Description:** List of OIDC authentication providers for users to sign in with.
 Once a provider's name is set, it should remain unchanged.
-The provider must supports standard OAuth 2.0 IdToken exchange with PKCE.
+The provider must supports standard OAuth 2.0 IdToken exchange with PKCE and JWKS endpoint.
 Example: ['Auth0', 'Azure'].
 You must set the configurations for each of your OIDC_AUTH_PROVIDERS in src/configs/variable.ts file accordingly.

 ## Log Configs